-On 10th of February 2017 the Insect Respect exhibition in the Natural Museum of Science Bielefeld (namu) has been opened with a special event.
+On 10th of February 2017 the Insect Respect exhibition in the Natural History Museum Bielefeld (namu) has been opened with a special event.
 Visitors learned a lot of exciting aspects about insects and discovered with “Augmented Reality” ideas and solutions for the protection of insects.
 The presentation of biologist Stephan Liersch about insect friendly biotops in urban areas has created special interest: “Insects are faring badly, you can say”, underlined the biologist.
 30% of species in Germany are endangered, 5% are already extinct.
 He described how greened flat roofs can be developed into new paradises for insects and how the company Reckhaus implements this scientific model with the quality seal Insect Respect.
 He also provided the audience with valuable tips for their own insect friendly balcony or garden: The blossoms of Phacelia tanacetifolia, Cota tinctoria, Chenopodium album and Achillea millefolium are visited from 80% of flying insects.
 During the subsequent guided tour through the multimedia exhibition, visitors could discover the value of insects with elements of “Augmented Reality”.

 Media reported in print and online.

 „Why Every Fly Counts“: English translation for the BioFach USA 2016